nutanix-japan/ntnxtraining1121/examplelab4/examplelab4.rst

    ..    - **Image** – Virt IO
    ..    - Select **Update**

 #.
-This will mount the Windows Server ISO from the Image Service for boot/installation
+This will mount the Windows Server DISK from the Image Service for boot/installation

    * **Select** + **Add New** Disk
       - **Type** - DISK